anastasiospanagiotelis/DimensionReduction/README.md

 # Dimension Reduction

-These are notes and material from a course on Dimension Reduction given as part of the [Australian Mathematical Sciences Institute](https://amsi.org.au/) (AMSI) Winter School.
+These are notes and material from a course on Dimension Reduction originally given as part of the Australian Mathematical Sciences Institute (AMSI) Winter School.

 ## Lectures